 Patrick is an Open Space Technician at the Authority.
 As part of the land management team, he works to preserve and maintain the Authority’s lands.
 Patrick has a BFA from San Jose State University and is also a graduate of West Valley College's Park Management program.
 In his time off, Patrick likes to backpack and trout fish in the Sierra Nevada high country.

-As the Educational Programs Coordinator, Teri oversees the Authority's docent and educational programming.
+As the Educational Program Administrator, Teri oversees the Authority's docent and educational programming.
 This includes managing educational partnerships and coordinating public hikes and presentations, astronomy programs, and other educational opportunities for our community and youth.
 Teri has a background in park interpretation and environmental education from California State Parks, Santa Clara County Parks, San Jose City Parks, and the Youth Science Institute.
-She has also been faculty for West Valley College's Park Management Program.
+She has also been faculty for West Valley College's Park Management Program and is currently adjunct faculty teaching Interpretation at San Jose State University.
 Her personal passion is creating inclusive nature experiences for people with disabilities.
 In her free time, Teri likes to write fiction and spend time observing wildlife.